 - Psoriatic arthritis may cause joints to become stiff and limit their range of movement.
 In some severe cases the joint may fuse, with the result that it cannot be moved.

 - Importantly, the absence of rheumatoid factor in the blood helps distinguish psoriatic arthritis from rheumatoid arthritis.

 Distinguishing features are not always present and the individual may have swelling of a few or many joints similar to other types of arthritis, making diagnosis difficult.

 At what age and who does psoriatic arthritis affect?

 - It may come on at any age.

 - 3 out of 5 (60%) men will develop arthritis of the spine as opposed to 2 out of 5 (40%) of women.

 - Although psoriatic arthritis cannot be cured at present, many effective treatments exist.

 - Treatments will depend on the severity of the disease, with some individuals having minimal arthritis while others are more severely affected.

-- If you are concerned you may have psoriatic arthritis something you could do for yourself is to complete the Psoriasis Epidemiology Screening Tool (PEST) questionnaire - the link is available in this leaflet.
+- If you are concerned you may have psoriatic arthritis something you could do for yourself is to complete the Psoriasis Epidemiology Screening Tool (PEST) questionnaire.
+To learn more about the PEST tool go to www.papaa.org/tools.
 A score of 3 or more out of 5 is positive and indicates a referral to rheumatology should be considered; your GP will be able to help with this.